Vishalgiri8767/Task_Manager/README.md

   ```

 5. Access the application:
-- Once the client and server are running, you can access the application in your web browser at `http://localhost:3000`.
+- Once the client and server are running, you can access the application in your web browser at `http://localhost:4000`.

-### Client Setup

-1. Navigate to the client directory:

-    ```bash
-    cd client
-    ```

-2. Install dependencies:

-    ```bash
-    npm install
-    ```

-3. Create a `.env` file in the client directory and specify any necessary environment variables (e.g., API URL, authentication tokens).

-4. Start the client server:

-    ```bash
-    npm run dev
-    ```

-    This will start the development server for the client application.

-### Server Setup

-1. Navigate to the server directory:

-    ```bash
-    cd server
-    ```

-2. Install dependencies:

-    ```bash
-    npm install
-    ```

-3. Create a `.env` file in the server directory and specify any necessary environment variables (e.g., MongoDB connection string, JWT secret).

-4. Start the server:

-    ```bash
-    npm start
-    ```

-    This will start the Node.js server for the backend.

-5. Ensure your MongoDB instance is running and accessible.

-6. Access the Task Manager web application in your web browser at `http://localhost:4000`.

 ## Packages Used